springernature/vpat/springerlink.md

 <br><br>
 Mouse-dependent event handlers are used to display detailed information about the meaning of preview-only content on advanced search pages.
 We are actively working to repair these problems.
 <br><br>
 SpringerLink offers multimedia content through the third party MovingImage platform, or as downloadable video files in various formats.

 Video content located at link.springer.com/video can generally be operated without the use of a mouse, but some video functions (including turning on closed captions) cannot be operated by keyboard alone.
 Additionally, keyboard users are unable to toggle between the "details" and "transcript" tabs below the video.
 We are actively working to repair these problems.

 Video content elsewhere (e.g. chapters or articles) cannot currently be operated with the keyboard.
 We are actively working to repair this problem.
 <br><br>
-Third party advertising scripts may inject content that cannot be interacted with easily or at all by keyboard.
+Third party advertising scripts may inject content that cannot be interacted with easily or at all by keyboard.When we become aware of deficiencies, we contact third party suppliers to request repairs.
-<br><br>
-The Freshdesk customer services widget cannot be interacted with easily by keyboard alone.
-We are actively working to solve this problem.
-Additionally, we have provided alternate means of accessing customer services on our "Contact Us" page, including a contact email address, a support ticket system, and helpdesk telephone numbers.
-<br><br>
-When we become aware of deficiencies, we contact third party suppliers to request repairs.
-Additionally, where possible, we aim to provide equivalent alternatives to problematic content.
 </td>
 </tr>
 <tr id="no-keyboard-trap" valign="top">